jattenberg/PDS-Spring-2014/preparations.md

 -------------------

 In order to check that everything is working, try writing a very simple python program.
 Begin editing a new file, `hello.py`.
 You can put this file anywhere.
 In this file, type `print "hello world!"`.
 This is your first very simple program.
 To test it out, open a terminal, and type `python hello.py`.
 The program should print out the requested message.
 Note that you way need to provide the terminal with the complete path to the hello.py program if it can't find it.

+If you're looking to dig right into programming right away, I recommend checking out [Learn Python the Hard Way](http://learnpythonthehardway.org/book/).
+This is easy to read, and gives a primer on some python basics.
+Don't worry, we'll go over this stuff again in class.
+Remember that, we're using the anaconda distribution of python, and the text editor you installed from above, not what is suggested in Learn Python the Hard Way.